Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: ANN model framework

 \subsubsection{Heteroscedastic Architecture (Aleatoric Uncertainty)}

-The architecture of the model is designed using the Keras functional API to produce two outputs such as the prediction and its uncertainty.
+The architecture of the model is designed using the Keras functional API~\cite{Chollet:2015} to produce two outputs, such as the prediction and its uncertainty.
 The model accepts the 4 processed input features.
 The model's core consists of three hidden layers with 64, 64, and 32 neurons, respectively.
 The \texttt{tanh} activation function is used for each hidden layer.
-To prevent overfitting and improve generalization, L2 regularization with a factor of $1\times10^{-4}$ is applied to each of these hidden layers.
-This architecture terminates in two separate, linear output heads, designed for heteroscedastic regression~\cite{Nix1994EstimatingTM}: \begin{itemize} \item \textbf{Prediction output ($\mu$)}: A single neuron predicting the mean of the target, $\mu_\text{pred}=\log(\sigma)$. \item \textbf{Uncertainty output ($\log(\sigma^2_\text{model})$)}: A single neuron predicting the logarithm of the model's (aleatoric) variance. \end{itemize} The use of these two outputs allows the model does not only predict the value of ($d\sigma/dt$) but also the confidence level of that prediction, which is known as aleatoric uncertainty.
+To prevent overfitting and improve generalization, L2 regularization with a penalty factor of $\lambda = 1\times10^{-4}$ is applied to each hidden layer~\cite{Krogh:1992}.
+By constraining the magnitude of the network weights, this regularization technique limits the model's complexity, thereby preventing it from fitting statistical noise and ensuring robust generalization.
+This architecture terminates in two separate linear output heads, designed for heteroscedastic regression~\cite{Nix1994EstimatingTM}: \begin{itemize} \item \textbf{Prediction output ($\mu$)}: A single neuron predicting the mean of the target value of the logarithmic cross-section distribution, corresponding to $\mu_\text{pred}=\log(\sigma)$. \item \textbf{Uncertainty output ($\log(\sigma^2_\text{model})$)}: A single neuron predicting the logarithm of the model's (aleatoric) variance. \end{itemize}

+Using these two outputs, it allows the model to not only predict the value of ($d\sigma/dt$) but also the confidence level of that prediction, which is known as aleatoric uncertainty.
+The implementation of these two outputs enables the model to predict not only the central value of the cross-section but also the associated aleatoric uncertainty, which reflects the intrinsic noise of the data.